cplaursen/cplaursen.github.io/index.md

+I am a PhD Computer Science student at the University of York.

-I am an MPhil Advanced Computer Science student at the University of Cambridge.
-I graduated from the University of York with a first class Computer Science BSc.
+Previously, I completed an MPhil in Advanced Computer Science at the University of Cambridge and a BSc in Computer Science at the University of York.

 My interests include programming language theory and formal methods.